colosimo/kim-os/doc/src-organization.rst

 - *lib*: some useful generic functions; ``k_printf``, a printf-like function, is one of the most important, providing a way of writing formatted strings;
-- *tasks*: some generic arch-independent tasks, directly usables and intended as an example about how to write your tasks;
+- *tasks*: some generic arch-independent tasks, directly usables and intended as an example about how to write your tasks.